RohitMidha23/Scene_Classification/README.md

 Once you split into the classes you don't need to split again into train and validation.
 My code takes care of that.

 2. For some reason when you save the file to_csv the index is added so open it in excel/numbers and delete the column.
 Export to csv and then submit if you want.

+3. Run commands to convert caffe to pytorch

+ mmtoir -f caffe -n deploy_resnet152_places365.prototxt -w resnet152_places365.caffemodel -o caffe_resnet_IR